p-amarade/Assignment-Portfolio/README.md

 I learned how to check for missing, invalid, or duplicate data in this unit using Tableau.
 I also do the data visualisation in Tableau in various ways.
 For this assignment, I have to make the visualisation to compare each location's average solar energy generation and show the total energy generated.

 ## FIT5196 - Data wrangling
+This unit is taught about handling bad and missing data, data integration and initial feature selection.
+It also cover the problems that prevent raw data from being effectively used in analysis and the data cleansing and pre-processing tasks that prepare it for analytics
 ### Assignment 1
 The main task for this assignment is Data Cleansing in Python to fix errors, remove outliers and impute the missing values in different datasets using Pandas.
 ### Assignment 2